HL7/fhir-saner/input/pagecontent/situational_awareness_measures.md

 |All|1100|23,200 hrs|21.1 hrs/result|
 {: .grid}

+A worked through example of a service time measure is provided at the end of [Measure Group Covid-19 Patients](measure_group_covid19_patients.html#service-time-example).

 #### Availability
-Availability measures are subtypes of cohort measures which enable tracking of availability of critical resources, generally consumables (e.g., PPE, medications, immunizations, oxygen, blood, IV fluids), and can also report availability of staff to support facility operations (e.g., physicians, nurses, other licensed providers, support and maintenance staff), or other resources (e.g., electricity, water) or available facility services (e.g., emergency department, helipad, burn unit).
+Availability measures are subtypes of cohort measures which enable tracking of availability of critical resources, generally consumables (e.g., PPE, medications, immunizations, oxygen, blood, IV fluids), or staff to support facility operations (e.g., physicians, nurses, other licensed providers, support and maintenance staff), or other resources (e.g., electricity, water) or available facility services (e.g., emergency department, helipad, burn unit).

-Availability measures are generally "yes/no" to indicate availability where a facility record a measure value of 1 if sufficient quantity is available to meet demand, and 0 otherwise.
-These can be further stratified based on degree of availability (e.g., by days supply remaining).
+These are generally categorical responses, typically in the form of a yes or no response to indicate availability or lack of availability.
+These are recorded in a similar manner to which categorical responses are encoded for stastical analysis, where a question that has one response that can be answered by selecting one of N values each value is turned into a separate question, with a yes or no answer, where yes is encoded using a value of 1 and no is encoded with a value of 0.
+For more complex questions with three or more categories, similar rules apply.

-Automatically reported PPE inventory information at the manufacturer and model number level can be used to determine if a facility should be instituting conventional, contingent, or crisis optimization strategies and whether equivalent resupplies are readily available using the same mechanism for recording yes/no answers.
+For example: PPE inventory quanties might be used to determine if a facility should be instituting conventional, contingent, or crisis optimization strategies and whether equivalent resupplies are readily available using the same mechanism for recording yes/no answers.
+If this were worded as a multiple choice question (allowing only one answer) in a questionnaire, a measurement instrument might ask:

+What kind of resupply strategy is being used for N95 respirators:
+A) Conventional, B) Contingent, or C) Crisis Optimization

+The measure would instead request individual count values for Conventional, Contingent or Crisis Optimization resupply strategy.
+A count of 1 would be assigned to the selected strategy, and a count of 0 to unselected strategies.
+This allows numerical analysis techniques to be used with categorical data.

 A measure report for a single facility **shall** always have a value of 0 or 1 as the count for an availability measure.
 When unstratified, a 1 **shall** mean available, a 0 **shall** mean unavailable.